coq/coq/doc/sphinx/addendum/type-classes.rst

-      Sets the resolution mode of the class at declaration time, using the same syntax as :cmd:`Hint Mode`, and is equivalent to a `Hint Mode` declaration after the `Class` declaration, except that the `mode` declaration can survive section closing.
+      Sets the resolution mode of the class at declaration time, using the same syntax as :cmd:`Hint Mode`, and is equivalent to a :cmd:`Hint Mode` declaration after the :cmd:`Class` declaration, except that the `mode` declaration can survive section closing.
 The setting affects when typeclass resolution can be triggered for a class constraint, see :ref:`below <ClassMode>` for details.
       We recommend always setting a mode when introducing a class or using a default mode.

-   .. error: Discharging the class @ident would drop its mode declaration.
+   .. error:: Discharging the class @ident would drop its mode declaration.
 Declare the class outside a section.

-      If a :attr:`mode` attribute is given to a class inside a section, but no `default mode <TypeclassesDefaultMode>` is set, this results in an error at section closing since Coq don't know which mode the discharged variables for the class should have.
+      If a :attr:`mode` attribute is given to a class inside a section, but no :ref:`default mode <TypeclassesDefaultMode>` is set, this results in an error at section closing since Coq doesn't know which mode the discharged variables for the class should have.

    .. cmd:: Existing Class @qualid